Similarity-driven and Task-driven Models for Diversity of Opinion in Crowdsourcing Markets: EXPERIMENTAL EVALUATION

 It is straightforward to interpret our findings: from the experimental results, we can see that \textit{greedy} well approximates the performance of the \textit{exact}.
-This is consistent with our theoretical analysis that \textit{greedy} performs an approximation guarantee of 63\%, as shown in Section 2.3.
-In addition, \textit{greedy} outperforms random for all three distributions.
-We also find that the diversity grows with the increasing number of $k$ for all three algorithms, which confirms the fact that large crowds tend to have high diversity.
+This is consistent with our theoretical analysis that \textit{greedy} performs an approximation guarantee of 63\%, as shown in Section \ref{Approximation the S-model}.
+In addition, \textit{greedy} outperforms random for all two distributions.
+We also find that the diversity grows with the increasing number of $k$ for all two algorithms, which confirms the fact that large crowds tend to have high diversity.
 Another interesting finding is that, by comparing it with \textit{random}, the advantages of \textit{greedy} are more evident in Normal distributions than in Uniform distributions.
-This is because Normal distribution are skewed, thereby \textit{random} is very likely to select the values around the mean, which leads to low diversity. \\ On the real data set, the exact algorithm cannot be performed due to its factorial time cost.
-So we only plotted the performance of \textit{random} and \textit{greedy}, as demonstrated in Fig.6.
-The result is basically consistent with the synthetic data.\\ \textbf{Efficiency}: In this subsection, we empirically examine the time-efficiency of the proposed algorithm for S-model.
-In particular, we compare the greedy algorithm (Algorithm 2) with the exact algorithm (Brute-force enumeration).
-As shown in Fig.5, the exact algorithm (denoted by \textit{exact}) entails exponential computation time, and the greedy algorithm (\textit{greedy}) is much more effective than $exact$.
-Please note that we stop $exact$ after running it over 500 seconds.
+This is because Normal distribution are skewed, thereby \textit{random} is very likely to select the values around the mean, which leads to low diversity. \\ Since Algorithm 1 operates as a greedy algorithm, its applicability may be limited across various scenarios.
+To identify scenarios where the algorithm's performance is not good, we conducted tests using the MIN-SIM method.
+We set the number of candidate worker sets to 10 and $k$ to 6, generating 10,000 sets of random data.
+We then compared the results obtained from Algorithm 1 with the optimal solutions.
+Among these, we observed that the approximation rate for 20 sets of data fell below 80\% (i.e., $Div(C)/Div(C_{opt}) < 80\%$).
+Upon scrutinizing these results, we inferred that the algorithm's efficacy deteriorates when the similarity matrix contains a extreme small value and the corresponding $Sim$ value for the combination associated with this extreme small value is excessively large.\\ This inference aligns with the algorithm's functioning.
+Given the initial selection of the combination with the minimum $Sim$ value, subsequent selections by the greedy algorithm are contingent upon this initial set of workers.
+Consequently, even if the greedy algorithm automatically selects new workers that maximize $Div$ value, the resulting $Div$ value may still be inferior to that of some other combinations due to the high $Sim$ values between the initially selected workers and others.\\ In response to this observation, we also introduced an alternative initialization method called MIN-SUM in Section \ref{Approximation the S-model}.
+The MIN-SUM method aims to mitigate performance degradation stemming from extreme values.\\ We conducted tests using both initialization schemes, and the results are presented in Table 4.
+In this table, `Methods' denotes the selection strategies, `Apr' represents the average approximation rate calculated by $Div(C)/Div(C_{opt})$, `Opt' indicates the rate of cases achieving the optimal solution, and `low' indicates the number of cases with an approximation rate lower than 80\%.
+We find that compared to the enumeration algorithm, the use of the MIN-SIM method led to more cases achieving results entirely consistent with the optimal solution.
+However, its overall approximation rate was lower.
+Conversely, when initializing with the MIN-SUM method, although the number of optimal solutions decreased, the overall approximation rate improved, and the number of bad cases becomes to 0.